-Academy Nickname
+Academy Colors & Nickname

+Christian Liberty Academy's school colors are blue and orange.
 Canefire was chosen as our nickname in the summer of 2004.
-Canefire was chosen because at one time our town of Keaau was sugar cane country.
+Canefire was chosen because at one time our town of Kea'au was sugar cane country.
 The cane farmers used to set fire to the fields in order to burn off the impurities so that only the cane stalks remained.
 In the same way the Holy Spirit burns in us to remove all the impurities, preparing us for a life of service.
 Cane fire is two words; however for our purpose we have combined it into one word, Canefire, to emphasize our unity as one in the Body of Christ.
 In addition, we leave it in the singular form to further emphasize unity.
 We burn together as one flame, known as the Christian Liberty Academy Canefire.